 When shale operations in the Marcellus require trucks to transport essential water and equipment to well sites, we take a variety of measures to reduce potential impacts:

-- We require trucks to have monitoring equipment to confirm safe and legal speeds and stops.
+- We require trucks to have monitoring equipment to confirm safe, legal speeds and stops.

 - We require drivers to follow safe driving practices.